ScottWales/swc-climatedata/_episodes/03-performance.md

 When your computer's memory is full, there are a few things that can happen

  * Bits of memory that aren't being used can be written to disk, to be read back later when needed (swapping memory)
- * The computer can attempt to free up memory by killing a running program (OOM killer)
+ * The computer can attempt to free up memory by killing a running program (OOM killer) (Generally happens at NCI)

+You may hear your computer's hard disk churning
+Or processor usage takes a nosedive

 Reading and writing to disk is much much slower than RAM